List of The Walking Dead (TV series) characters: Beta

 Beta, portrayed by Ryan Hurst, is the second-in-command of The Whisperers and Alpha's right-hand man.
 He serves as the secondary antagonist of the second half of the ninth season.
 Beta has a huge and corpulent stature.
 He is shown to be an aggressive, brutal, cunning, and highly analytical man who is devoted to The Whisperer way of life.
 Beta is completely loyal to Alpha, following her orders without question and respecting her decisions completely.
 Due to his large size and strength, Beta is a very dangerous opponent, capable of using excessive force to protect his group and a skilled fighter.

 He is shown to be quite capable of cold-blooded murder, and appears to be a highly skilled tracker and strategic thinker as well which makes him a vital member of The Whisperers.
 Beta is more than willing to harm any Whisperer who poses a threat to Alpha and to keep the others in line.
 He first appears in "Guardians", where he captures Henry.
 In "Chokepoint", Daryl has a one-on-one fight with Beta, which ends with Daryl pushing Beta into an open elevator shaft.
 Beta survives and finds a way out.

-In "Look at the Flowers", Beta discovers Alpha's decapitated head on a spike.
+In "Look at the Flowers", Beta discovers Alpha's severed head on a spike.
 In response, a furious Beta ends one of his men and puts the head inside a bag.
 Carrying the bag, he goes inside an abandoned building.
 There, his past identity as a famous country music singer is revealed.
 He plays one of his own records at high volume, luring walkers to his location.
 He then puts down Alpha, and skins half of her face and attaches it to himself to wear as the new right side of his own mask, declaring himself the new leader of The Whisperers.
 Beta then leads the horde of walkers to the Alexandria Safe-Zone.

 In "A Certain Doom", Beta discovers the group's hiding place, and attacks with The Whisperers and a gigantic walker horde.
 The group manages to evade the walkers and send the horde off-track, but The Whisperers overwhelm them.
 During the fight, Beta is attacked by Negan, but gains the upper hand, and is about to kill Negan when Daryl intervenes, stabbing Beta in the eyes.
 Mortally injured, Beta is taken down by the walkers surrounding him.